DiegoAlvaradoRivera/AdvWorksLTDW/README.md

 Customer inserts and deletes are identified by looking for inserts and deletes in the Customer table.
 Customer updates are identified by extracting all changes in the Customer, Address and CustomerAddress tables and associating the changes with its respective customer.
-The process for extracting the customer CT updates can be found in the integration.CustomerCTUpdates function.
+The process for extracting the customer CT updates can be found in the Integration.CustomerCTUpdates function.

 The CustomerIncrLoad pipeline has the following activities: